 - Washable seat cover

 Thanks to its wide range of compatible sizes, the Evenflo SureRide DLX can be used for newborns through young children.
-It retails for less than $100, which makes it a nice, affordable option for a second car.
+It is inexpensive, which makes it a nice, affordable option for a second car.
 It is a very tall seat compared to other similar options, which is nice for us since Charlie is above the 99th percentile for height (seriously!).
 Because of the seat height, she will be able to use it much longer than other convertible car seats.

 The tall seat height, however, does create a bit of an issue for us, and might for you as well.
 Though Charlie just turned 2, she is still rear-facing due to personal preference.
 One drawback of the Evenflo SureRide DLX, however, is that there is only one recline position for rear-facing use (an no recline option for forward facing), meaning the very tall seat deeply reclines in the backseat—after all, it has to cradle a newborn.